cpaules/FSteam2.0/README.md

   - Users can now write full comments to go along with their numerical ratings for games

 After forking and cloning the repo, run bundle install.
 Launch the app using rails s.

+You can contribute by submiting a pull request!

+Licensed under the MIT License